Mark Williams (snooker player): 2017–2021

-After losing his place in the top 16 of the world rankings in 2017, Williams teamed up with his friend Lee Walker and SightRight coach Stephen Feeney in an effort to revive his career.
-He won the Six-red World Championship in September, defeating Thepchaiya Un-Nooh 82 in the final in Bangkok; with the scores level at 22, Williams won six consecutive frames to seal the victory.
-He then won his first ranking title after a six-year drought, the 2017 Northern Ireland Open, defeating Yan Bingtao 98 in the final; it was an emotional win for Williams, as he revealed that his wife had been suffering from ill health, and he had considered withdrawing from several tournaments.
-He faced Mark Selby in the first round of the 2018 Masters, recovering from 35 behind to defeat the reigning world champion 65, before losing 16 to Kyren Wilson in the quarter-finals.
-At the 2018 German Masters, he beat Judd Trump 61 to reach the final where he faced Graeme Dott.
-Williams dominated the final, making six breaks over 50 and one century (a 110) in the eighth frame as he claimed a 91 victory.
+After losing his place in the top 16 of the world rankings in 2017, Williams teamed up with his friend Lee Walker who worked as a coach for Stephen Feeney's SightRight in an effort to revive his career.
+He won the Six-red World Championship in September, defeating Un-Nooh 8–2 in the final in Bangkok; with the scores level at 2–2, Williams won six consecutive frames to seal the victory.
+He then won his first ranking title after a six-year drought, the 2017 Northern Ireland Open, defeating Yan Bingtao 9–8 in the final; it was an emotional win for Williams, as he revealed that his wife had been suffering from ill health, and he had considered withdrawing from several tournaments.
+He faced Selby in the first round of the 2018 Masters, recovering from 3–5 behind to defeat the reigning world champion 6–5, before losing 1–6 to Kyren Wilson in the quarter-finals.
+At the 2018 German Masters, he beat Trump 61 to reach the final where he faced Dott.
+Williams dominated the final, making six breaks over 50 and one century (a 110) in the eighth frame as he claimed a 9–1 victory.

-He advanced to the semi-finals of the 2018 World Championship with a 138 win over Ali Carter.
-Before his semi-final match against Barry Hawkins, Williams stated that if he won the championship he would do his press conference naked.
-Hawkins proved to be his most difficult opponent of the tournament so far: Williams levelled the match at 1515 and secured two more frames to win 1715.
-Reaching his first World Championship final since 2003, he came up against fellow "Class of '92" member, John Higgins.
-The match was described as one of the best finals in the history of the tournament, Williams winning 1816 to claim his third world title.
-Aged 43, this made him the oldest winner since Ray Reardon, who had won the title in 1978 aged 45.
-(Ronnie O'Sullivan won his sixth world title in 2020, aged 44, meaning that Williams is now the third-oldest winner of a world title in the modern era.)
-It also marked 15 years since his previous world title, making it the largest time span between consecutive titles.
+He advanced to the semi-finals of the 2018 World Championship with a 13–8 win over Carter.
+Williams stated that if he won the World Championship he would do his press conference naked.
+He played Barry Hawkins in the semi-finals and Hawkins proved to be his most difficult opponent of the tournament so far: Williams levelled the match at 15–15 and secured two more frames to win 17–15.
+Reaching his first World Championship final since 2003, he came up against fellow "Class of '92" member, Higgins.
+The match was described as one of the best finals in the history of the tournament, Williams winning 18–16 to claim his third world title.
+Aged 43, this made him the oldest winner since Reardon, who had won the title in 1978 aged 45.
+(O'Sullivan won his sixth world title in 2020, aged 44, meaning that Williams is now the third-oldest winner of a world title in the modern era.)
+It also marked 15 years since his previous world title, making it the longest gap between consecutive titles.
 After winning the final, Williams thanked his late sponsor Ron Skinner who had died two months earlier, and his wife for convincing him not to retire.
 As promised, he appeared naked at the press conference later, but he was instructed to wear a towel.